 Recording yourself for the global MS choir

-Follow these steps to record your choral part in ‘All You Need Is Love’ (audio recording only)
+Follow these steps to record your choral part in ‘Stand By Me’ (audio recording only)

 1. All you need is one set of headphones and two devices – all devices welcome including phones, laptops, desktops, tablets.

 - Device one will play the track with your singing part.
 Connect the headphones into this device, to hear the track whilst you are singing.